History of writing: Mesoamerican systems

-Of several symbol systems used in pre-Columbian Mesoamerica, the Maya script appears to be the best developed, and has been fully deciphered.
+Of several symbol systems used in pre-Columbian Mesoamerica, the Maya script appears to be the best developed.
 The earliest inscriptions identifiable as Maya date to the 3rd century BC, and the earliest that can be deciphered and read dates to 199 AD.
 The system was in continuous use from the 1st century AD until shortly after the arrival of the Spanish conquistadors in the 16th century.
 Maya writing used logograms complemented by a set of syllabic glyphs.